python-poetry/poetry/README.md

 ## The `pyproject.toml` file

-A `pyproject.toml` file is composed of multiple sections.
+The `tool.poetry` section of the `pyproject.toml` file is composed of multiple sections.

-### package

-This section describes the specifics of the package

 #### name